 “Follow your passion and you can never go wrong,” advised Harvard Law School Assistant Dean of Career Services Mark Weber.

-The first five years of the 21st century have seen many changes in law firm hiring practices and law careers seekers need to be aware of what they are facing.
-They also must know what is going to be expected of them once they join the firm.
+The first five years of the 21st century have seen many changes in law firm hiring practices and the job seeker needs to be aware of what they are facing.
+They also must be sure they know what is going to be expected of them once they join the firm.

 “Firms are being run much more like a business,” Weber explained.
 There isn’t as much time to adjust and learn the ropes.
 More and more, Weber said, firms want new hires to be up to speed and to hit the ground running in order to assure the highest possible customer service.